Croatia, Croatia: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Check that you choose the correct kind.
-Many adapters currently available are simply plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types C and F. Make sure to get the right type.
+Many adapters currently available are just plugs and require your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most countries.

 A portable power bank, like this one